KamWatts/reading-notes/class-09.md

 ## Things I want to know more about

-I would like to know more about contructing the second parameter of Event Listeners.
+I would like to know more about contructing the second parameter of Event Listeners